Sugar Alcohol Problems

 I have a sweet tooth, and these cravings are hard to overcome.
 There are times when I don’t even know I’ve left the house to get something sweet until I’ve started eating it.
 That may sound crazy to some, but it’s the truth.
-Every once in awhile I get my mind just before I leave the house, and look to call someone to talk to, which usually helps me get past the craving.
-That’s the thing about a craving; if you can get past the time period when it’s really strong, then you won’t succumb to it.
+Every once in a while I get my mind in the right perspective just before I leave the house, and look to call someone to talk to, which usually helps me get past the craving.
+That’s the thing about a craving; if you can get past the time period when it’s really strong, then you won’t succumb to it… most of the time anyway.

-However, sometimes you try to do something that’s not going to supposedly hurt you as much; I say it that way because things like pasta and bread are actually worse for diabetics that pure sugar, contrary to the beliefs of people who aren’t diabetic.
+However, sometimes you try to do something that’s supposedly not going to hurt you as much; I say it that way because things like pasta and bread are actually worse for diabetics that pure sugar, contrary to the beliefs of people who aren’t diabetic.
 With sugar, I get a big bounce, then it goes away relatively fast.
 With pasta, bread and the like, it’s considered a complex carbohydrate, and it stays with you for a much longer time.
-I can eat some dessert every single day and have it not affect me all that much, but one serving of paste every day for even three days drastically shoots my glucose numbers.
+I can (and do) eat dessert every single day and have it not affect me all that much, but one serving of paste every day for even three days drastically increases my glucose numbers.

-Anyway, here’s the story.
+Here’s the story.
 About seven years ago, I was at the casino playing something (this was in the days before I was playing poker), and before leaving, I decided to stop by the dessert counter.
 They have some of the best desserts in the world there, and my eyes happened upon these giant peanut butter cups.
 Lo and behold they were also sugar free; I was in my glory!
-So, I bought 3 of them, as my wife wasn’t with me, and I knew I would be just fine because there was no sugar in them.
+I bought 3 of them, as my wife wasn’t with me, and I knew I’d be just fine because there was no sugar in them.
 I felt so confident that I ate all three of them on the drive home; just under 40 minutes.

 Pretty much within the first ten minutes of being home, I was in the bathroom, and let me just say that it wasn’t a pleasant experience.
 I kept visiting the bathroom for the rest of the night and into the next day; it was painful to say the least.
 Thing is, as I thought about it, I realized that there were other times when I’d had something that said sugar free on it, and my stomach didn’t react quite properly with it, and I had no idea why.